AxiomCipher/AI-Engineer-Journey/README.md

-# AI-Engineer-Journey
-# Python Learning Journey 🚀
+# AI Engineering Journey 🚀

+This repository is part of my journey to become an **AI Engineer**.
+I’m starting with Python because it is the core language used in **machine learning, data science, and artificial intelligence**.

-This repository contains my solutions from practicing Python basics, organized **week by week**.
+The repository contains my solutions from practicing Python basics, organized **week by week**.
 Each week introduces new concepts — from printing text to dictionaries and conditionals.

 ## Covered Topics